Revealing New Physics in $B^0_s\to D_s^\mp K^\pm$ Decays: Standard Model Framework

-It is important to stress that no anomalous behaviour of this and similar exchange topologies that could be caused by large rescattering or other non-factorizable effects is indicated by the data \cite{Fleischer:2021cct}, as was also found and emphasized in Ref.~\cite{FST-BR}.
+which is remarkably consistent with (\ref{E-rat-1}).
+Due to the non-factorizable nature of the exchange amplitude, it may well have a large strong phase difference with respect to the colour-allowed tree amplitudes \cite{DeBFKMST,FST-BR}.
+Interestingly, this feature is indicated by the comparison of (\ref{E-rat-1}) with (\ref{rE}), although the current uncertainties do not allow us to draw further conclusions.
+It is important to emphasize that no anomalous behaviour of the exchange topologies that could be caused by large rescattering or other non-factorizable effects is indicated by the data \cite{Fleischer:2021cct}, as was also found in Ref.~\cite{FST-BR}.

 Our next step is to extract the $|a_1|$ parameters from the data in the cleanest possible way and to compare them with the theoretical SM predictions.
 In this respect, semileptonic decays provide a very useful tool \cite{Beneke:2000ry,FST-BR,Neubert:1997uc}.
 In the case of the $\bar{B}^0_s\to D_s^+K^-$ channel, we have the partner decay $\bar{B}^0_s \rightarrow D_s^{+}\ell^{-} \bar{\nu}_{\ell}$, and introduce the ratio